SolaceLabs/ep-api-wrapper/README.md

 ### Notes

-- If the Event version exists, an error is thrown
+- If the Event version exists and overwrite is not set, an error is thrown
+- Setting the overwrite flag to true will overwrite the event if the State is `DRAFT` otherwise throws an error
 - the `addressLevels` parameter is an array with the following format

 ```